+A hot question we’re getting right now is “Are you still seeing multiple offers?”
+The answer is, YES, absolutely.
+Properly priced homes are still receiving multiple offers at the same intensity we have been seeing over the past year or so.
+For perspective, the most recent data published by the Austin Board of REALTORS® shows that the Austin MSA has 0.4 months of inventory – a serious sellers’ market with critically low inventory.
 Current market conditions are simply a function of supply and demand.
 When there is a high demand, but a low inventory of homes on the market, it is considered a strong seller’s market.
 Approximately six months of inventory is considered a balanced market with less than six month’s being a “Seller’s Market” and more than six months being a Buyer’s market.
-For perspective, as of February 2021, Austin was at 0.5 months of inventory – a serious sellers’ market with critically low inventory.
-It is not uncommon for homes to receive multiple offers; we’ve seen between 30 and over 90 offers within just a couple of days.

 The way multiple offer situations are handled vary by seller, agent, and brokerage.
 We communicate with each listing agent to determine that individual listing’s plan, and from there create our showing and offer strategy.
 This market is not one size fits all, and each offer must be handled as uniquely as the individuals involved in buying and selling.
 Some sellers want to negotiate the first offer that comes in, while others ask for the highest and best offer by a certain date and time.

 While Sellers are the ultimate decision-makers on how offers will be considered, we have developed our own thoughtful process that we recommend under typical circumstances for our Sellers.
 REALTORS® are required to treat all parties fairly, and information that is given to one, must be given to all.
 Following that guide, we inform all potential buyers of multiple offer situations, communicate our Sellers’ preferred terms, and invite them to bring their “highest and best” offer by a certain time and date.
 This allows us to be transparent with all parties, while also allowing potential buyers to improve their position before the seller makes a final decision.